-RELI 527 History and Methods: Nineteenth Century or Equivalent RELI 559 History and Methods: Twentieth Century or Equivalent
+RELI 527 History and Methods: Nineteenth Century RELI 559 History and Methods: Twentieth Century

-The seminars will generally draw most of their required readings from the bibliographies developed by the faculty for the first Qualifying Exam.
-See page 21 for more on Qualifying Exams
+The seminars will generally draw most of their required readings from the bibliographies developed by the faculty for the first Comprehensive Exam.
+See page 24 for more on Comprehensive Exams.